whorfin/SomaFM/README.md

 This program requires `mpv` to be installed, which it controls via IPC over UDS:
 * [mpv](https://mpv.io/)

+Tested with versions >= v0.35.1.
+v0.32.0 most definitely does not work.
+Whether intermediate versions such as v0.33.0 are compatible is currently unknown.

 ## About SomaFM
 ![somabanner](http://somafm.com/linktous/728x90sfm.jpg)